walles/catiplicator/README.md

 * Show progress bar during the level
 * Pause a bit after each completed answer to give the user time to understand whether they passed or failed
-* Create a challenge suggester that suggests challenges based on:
-  * DONE: level context (what we've used in the current round), avoid repetition
-  * player context (skill level, failures)
 * Set up CI on pushes, running at least the JUnit tests
 * If the player defeats a previously-failed question, say so in the level-finished screen